Table of Contents |

 Chamber of Commerce-Railroad Museum

-The Franklin Depot is located on East Jefferson Street in Franklin Indiana, and is home to the Franklin Chamber of Commerce.
+The Franklin Depot is located on East Jefferson Street in Franklin Indiana and is home to the Franklin Chamber of Commerce.

-It was moved from it’s original location at Cincinnati Street and Martin Place in 1978, and was restored at a cost of $50,000.
+It was moved from its original location at Cincinnati Street and Martin Place in 1978 and was restored at a cost of $50,000.
 A lovely gazebo sits adjacent to the old rail car.

 The old rail car, complete with artistic silhouettes on windows, harkens back to a much earlier time in American history, when railroads were still very active and widely utilized, and cars had yet to catch-on as the dominant mode of transportation.